Coordinating Charitable Donations with Leontief Preferences: Leontief utilities with binary weights

 Based on the observation that \edr coincides with both the Nash product rule and the conditional egalitarian rule for binary weights, a natural question to ask is which other welfare notions are maximized by \edr subject to decomposability.

 For this, we take a closer look at \gwelfare (see \Cref{sec:existuniquecomp} and \Cref{sub:fwelfare}), but this time subject to decomposability.
 Clearly, every \gwelfare-maximizing distribution is efficient.
-Below we prove that efficiency is retained even when maximizing among decomposable distributions. \begin{restatable}{lemma}{fmaximizingisefficient} Let $g$ be any strictly increasing function, and let $\delta$ be a distribution that maximizes the \gwelfare among all decomposable distributions.
-Then $\delta$ is unique and efficient. \end{restatable} \begin{proof}[Proof sketch] Suppose for contradiction that $\delta$ is not efficient.
-By Lemma \ref{lem:efficient-iff-critical}, there is a charity $x \in \supp(\delta)$ which is not critical for any agent.
-Then, one agent who contributes to $x$ would be able to shift a small amount uniformly to the set of her critical charities such that $x$ is still not critical for any agent.
-The resulting distribution is still decomposable, and Pareto dominates $\delta$, contradicting the maximality of $\delta$ in \gwelfare.
+Below, we prove that efficiency is retained even when maximizing among decomposable distributions. \begin{restatable}{lemma}{fmaximizingisefficient} Let $g$ be any strictly increasing function, and let $\delta$ be a distribution that maximizes \gwelfare among all decomposable distributions.
+Then, $\delta$ is unique and efficient. \end{restatable}

-Uniqueness is proved similarly to \Cref{lem:fmaximizing-is-unique}, using the fact that the set of decomposable distributions is convex, i.e., mixing decomposable distributions results in another decomposable distribution. \end{proof}

 Note that uniqueness holds only within the set of decomposable distributions; there might exist non-decomposable distributions with the same \gwelfare, as shown in the following example. \begin{example} Let $g(x) = -x^{-1}$ (a strictly increasing function).
-Suppose there are two agents with $A_1=\{a\},~A_2=\{b\},~C_1=2,~C_2=1$.
-Then, the unique decomposable distribution $\delta^*=(2,1)$ has the same \gwelfare ($-2/2-1/1 = -2$) as the non-decomposable distribution $\delta=(1.5,1.5)$ ($-2/1.5-1/1.5 = -2$). \end{example}
+Suppose there are two charities and two agents with the following valuations and contributions.